 Can the reasoning human mind make sense out of this vast array of discord?
 The price humanity pays is an absence of peace of mind and a lack of prosperous, worthwhile knowledge and wisdom.

-This blog post is an excerpt from chapter 14.1 of the book Audit of the Universe
+This blog post is an excerpt from chapter 5.1 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Does Reasoning Ability Assure Logical Reasoning?
+Please use the Social Network links just below to share this information from The Explanation, Does Reasoning Ability Assure Logical Reasoning?